muut/riotjs-admin/README.md

 ### Features
 - actually something useful, just fork it and extend it to your needs
 - plain and minimal UI
-- login / logout (reloading), always a challenge
-- session management basics
+- authentication and session management
 - small: ~7.5kb minified, including Riot (3kb gzipped)
 - optional caching of data
 - no big customer listings, search does the job